🇰🇷

 📋 Requirements

-• Valid passport with 6+ months validity
+• Valid passport with at least 6 months validity beyond intended stay

-• Health insurance
+• Health insurance valid for the duration of stay

 • Clean criminal record

-• No accompanying dependents
+• No dependents accompanying (individual visa only)

 📝 Application Steps